shiyongming/calib-dataset-eval/README.md

 # calib-dataset-eval
-evaluate the dataset for int8 calibration
+This repo aims to provide a tool to evaluate the dataset for int8 calibration before quantization.